 About CAE etc...

-Due to the nature of CAE and the fact that animals can and do seroconvert we here at Dill's-A Little Goat Farm/Dorsey-Lane Nubians have made the decision to go on a full and strict CAE prevention program, both for the sake of our own herd health and for the peace of mind of our buyers.
+Due to the nature of CAE and the fact that animals can and do seroconvert we here at Dill's-A Little Goat Farm have made the decision to go on a full and strict CAE prevention program, both for the sake of our own herd health and for the peace of mind of our buyers.
 We are quite well aware that chances are we might face a seroconversion at some point in our future.
-We have enjoyed a tested negative herd status, however most who know me, know that I am not a big believer in the accuracy of testing.
+We have enjoyed a tested negative herd status for more than 15 years, however most who know me, know that I am not a big believer in the accuracy of testing.
 So, for my own sanity, we will no longer have dam raised kids.
 We have a nifty stainless steel pasturizer looking very much like R2D2, that has taken up squatters rights on my counter.
 Raising our kids on the bottle works for us.
 It's a great way to insure my peace of mind and yours.

 Milking to Pasteurizing Equipment

 We normally have 40 to 50 does milking at one time, the number varies according to the time of year, but those numbers are not unusual on a year round basis.
 I enjoy hand milking until I have more than 13 does fresh.
-I can get through that many, but after that my hands fall off! :o) So.... we purchased a hand saving milking machine to accomodate all of these wonderful Nubian additions!
-We keep our doe herds seperate so we can bring in the Nubians for milking, change the teat cups and then bring in our Dwarves.
+I can get through that many, but after that my hands fall off! :o) So.... we purchased a hand saving milking machine!
+We keep our doe herds seperate so we can bring in the Alpines for milking, change the teat cups and then bring in our Dwarves.
 We are able to keep more does in milk this way which suits us just fine!

 We have a variety of bucket sizes to choose from, depending upon the size of doe, and amount she milks.
 We then pour the milk through a filtering system into our 2 gallon stainless steel milk tote.
 It is then ready to come into the house to be poured into the pasteurizer bucket.
 The milk takes about 2 hours to pasteurize and cool down, and then it is bottled and either refridgerated or frozen for later use.
 We try to keep a goodly supply on hand!